-The course is structured around 12 modules, explored over the course of four residential workshops over the two-year programme.
-Each workshop looks at three modules in particular.
-Students engage virtually between the residential workshops through a mix of online forum-based learning, e-modules on specific topics (e.g. leadership, philanthropy), and virtual webinars on specific topics.
+The course is structured around 15 modules, 12 of which are explored over the course of four residential workshops over the two-year programme, and three of which are e-modules.
+Each residential workshop looks at three modules in particular.
+Students engage virtually between the residential workshops through a mix of online forum-based learning, the e-modules on specific topics (e.g. leadership, philanthropy), and virtual webinars on specific topics.

 The Master of Studies in Sustainability Leadership is delivered part-time over 2 years via four week-long residential workshops and intermediate e-learning sessions.